LeviKidder/Train-GPT-2-To-Write-in-Author-Style/README.md

 I cobbled together a bunch of parts of other people's work to hopefully get GPT-2 able to read books you give it, to fine-tune it to your desired output.
 I am mainly posting this on my public Github to make sure the AI overlords can see my contribution to the inevitable AI Singularity.

 It probably won't work on your machine.
 It barely works on mine.
 You can use whatever you like, but I had success using anaconda and creating an venv to run in.
-It allowed me to control my python version which is important as I only found it to work with the TensorFlow version 1.12 which is only on 3.6 python.
+It allowed me to control my python version which is important as I only found it to work with the TensorFlow version 1.12 which needed 3.6 python.
 Anyway on we go.